Welcome to Entangled Worlds

 Forage hope from nature.

 A frog calls in your cul-de-sac.
 A stubborn bloom peers from the cracks of the pavement.
 The flash of a butterfly snaps in the summer heat.
 Start to notice the aliveness all around you.
 Pluck it (metaphorically) from the ruins of capitalism.
 Forage it from rust and decay.
 Notice.
 Pay attention.
-Radically pay attention, in fact, for capitalism will always try to steal this from you.
-Then begin to ask questions.
-Where does this frog live?
+Radically pay attention, in fact, for capitalism will always try to steal this precious gift from you.
+Then begin to ask questions: Where does this frog live?
 Why does it call?
 Why do I only hear it for a few months?
 Is the bloom a weed?
 Why does it want to grow here?
 Where is that butterfly going and why is it here?
 Following your questions is pulling on the thread that leads to the knot of entanglement.
+You are slowly cultivating a practice of wonder, and in a world that steals your attention and sells it back to you, wonder is resistance.

 Resources